 Rules for Claiming a Dependent on a W-4

-To claim a child or other qualifying dependent on a Form W-4, besides ensuring they meet the corresponding definitions, you must respect the following rules:
+To claim a child or other qualifying dependent on a Form W-4, the qualifying dependent can have income but cannot provide more than half of their own annual support, must meet all definitions of a qualifying dependent, and must uphold the following rules:

 How to Claim Dependents on a Form W-4

-You may claim dependents on a Form W-4 by filling out the appropriate fields in Step 3.
-This part of the form requires you to complete four steps.
+If you are under the income limit you may claim dependents on a Form W-4 by filling out the appropriate fields in Step 3.

 Step 1: Determine Your Status and Yearly Income

-Step 2: Count The Number of Qualifying Relatives
+Step 2: Count The Number of Qualifying Dependents

 Step 3: Check Whether You Have Qualifying Credits